How do I declare a dance minor?

 Are there performance opportunities?

 Yes.
-The Dance Program produces one mainstage concert at the Harold and Sylvia Greenberg Theatre, a choreographer’s workshop/performance, and two informal showcases each academic year.
+The Dance Program produces one mainstage concert on campus at the Harold and Sylvia Greenberg Theatre, a formal concert off campus at a local theatre, a choreographer’s workshop/performance, and two informal showcases each academic year.
 Each spring students perform at the American College Dance Festival.
 Additionally, there are multiple student-run organizations that perform on and off campus.

 How many dance studios are there?